 - How to take advantage of Pinterest Video pins to boost your traffic

 I use Canva to create those posts.
-I find it to be a great and free way to create the exact visual of my post that I can share in my Pinterest account.
+I find it a great and free way to create the exact vision of my post that I can share on my Pinterest account.

-I personally use Tailwind, which is a system that automate everything that you need to do manually.
+I use Tailwind, which automates everything, so you do not need to do it manually.

 It posts your Pinterest pins on a schedule that best fits your audience.
-So if you like to publish your post on Wednesday morning, maybe in Tailwind, if will suggest another time based on when users are more active on Pinterest to potentially grow your exposure.
+So, suppose you like to publish your content on Wednesday morning, maybe in Tailwind.
+In that case, it will suggest another schedule based on when users are more active on Pinterest to potentially grow your exposure.

-I have seen instant results using Tailwind with its feature called Tribes which is a community of Tailwind users that’s sharing each other’s pins.
+I have seen instant results using Tailwind with its feature called Tribes, a community of Tailwind users sharing each other’s pins.

-So, it is like everybody is helping everybody to become successful on Pinterest.
+So, it is like everybody is helping everybody become successful on Pinterest.

-Seriously, I am glad that I have once read a review about this platform as it just saves me so much time in manually trying to grow my account.
+Seriously, I am glad that I have once read a review about this platform, as it just saves me so much effort in manually trying to grow my account.

-Medium is a great place to post your posts.
-It is like a blogging social media platform where people can post their articles.
-Here is a great infographic on why you should promote your content on Medium:
+Medium is an excellent share your content on.
+It is like an open blogging platform where people can publish their articles.
+Here is an excellent infographic on why you should promote your content on Medium: